zenml-io/zenml/examples/wandb_tracking/README.md

 We will run two experiments with different parameters (epochs and learning rate) and log these experiments into a wandb backend.

-In the example script, we use the [Keras WandbCallback](https://docs.wandb.ai/ref/python/integrations/keras/wandbcallback) is used within the training step to directly hook into the TensorFlow training and it will log out all relevant parameters, metrics and output files.
+In the example script, the [Keras WandbCallback](https://docs.wandb.ai/ref/python/integrations/keras/wandbcallback) is used within the training step to directly hook into the TensorFlow training and it will log out all relevant parameters, metrics and output files.
 Additionally, we explicitly log the test accuracy within the evaluation step.

-Note that despite wandb being used in different steps within a pipeline, ZenML handles initializing wandb and ensures the experiment name is the same as the pipeline name, and the experiment run is the same name as the pipeline run name.
+Note that despite `wandb `being used in different steps within a pipeline, ZenML handles initializing `wandb` and ensures the experiment name is the same as the pipeline name, and the experiment run is the same name as the pipeline run name.
 This estabilishes a lineage between pipelines in ZenML and experiments in wandb.